Vadman97/StudyTracker/README.md

 each person individually clicks done

-rank blank out of / blank
+DONE rank blank out of / blank
-results submit
+DONE results submit

 layout of experiment.html for tablet/small laptop

-if not solved, string for where they got
+DONE if not solved, string for where they got
+^ dont show the text field unless they chose False for solved

+/checkState/expID --> return json status and time of start if enabled /start/expID

+upon loading experiment.html, load the start time of experiment with respect to now

 Running server
 ----------------